dafenner/CrowdQCplus/README.md

 A detailed description of each QC level can be found in the R help and in the corresponding journal article (see details below).

-There is a sample data set (`CWSBer`) in the package, which includes one month of CWS data for Berlin, Germany (June 2017), for testing.

 ### Example workflow
 A basic example workflow with CrowdQC+ could look like this (after installation of the package, see above):
 ```